metio/seb/content/posts/chezmoi-auto-update.md

 [Service]
 Type=oneshot
 ExecStart=/usr/bin/chezmoi git -- pull --rebase
-ExecStart=/usr/bin/chezmoi apply
+ExecStart=/usr/bin/chezmoi apply --no-tty --force RemainAfterExit=false
-RemainAfterExit=false

 [Install]
 WantedBy=default.target
 ```

 This unit pulls changes from upstream first and then applies the changes to the current computer after I'm logged in and a network connection is available.
+The `--no-tty` flag is required because there is no tty when systemd executes `chezmoi`.
+Likewise, the `--force` flag ensures that no interactive prompt will be displayed which we cannot answer since `systemd` is executing this unit without us being involved.